 I’ve written articles about the microflora (gut bacteria), and how the bacteria in our gut influences our immune system and autoimmunity.
 That article can be found here.
-There is strong evidence showing the bacteria in the gut affects autoimmunity, but this article will focus on how bacteria populations may change for the worst.
+There is strong evidence showing the bacteria in the gut affects many immune related conditions, including Acute and Chronic Urticaria, but this article will focus on how bacteria populations can change in negative ways.

 First off, genetic predisposition and the environment a person lives in are significant factors .
 We can’t change our genes, but we can influence how our genes present.

 Proof that our diet influences our gut bacteria is evident in the early days of food introduction in babies.
 When a baby switches from a liquid based diet (milk or formula) to solid foods, they experience major gut bacteria changes .
 By simply switching to solid foods, we see a reduction in bifidobacteria and enterobacteria .